kevinstana/distributed/jenkins.README.md

 ## Pipeline for deployment with Ansible - Docker
 1. Create a pipeline job.
 2. In the `General` section, select `This project is parameterized`.
 3. Click on `Add parameter` and select `String parameter`.
-Name it `MY_EMAIL` with default value the he email you want to get notifications about the job.
+Name it `MY_EMAIL` with default value the email you want to get notifications about the job.
 4. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
 5. In the `SCM` field select `Git`.
 6. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
 The repo is public so no credentials are required.